The 10 most innovative retail companies of 2022

 For bringing discovery back into online shopping

 When Stitch Fix launched a decade ago, it aimed to disrupt traditional retail by delivering subscription-based boxes of clothes from a variety of brands (including, later, its own in-house labels).
-In 2019, Stitch Fix was Fast Company’s Most Innovative Companies cover story for its sophisticated use of human stylists and AI to curate selections for subscribers.
+In 2019, Stitch Fix was Fast Company’s Most Innovative Companies’ cover story for its sophisticated use of human stylists and AI to curate selections for subscribers.
 In 2021, the company took this approach to the next level by launching an e-commerce website called Freestyle that uses the brand’s extensive data to create a personalized shopping experience for each customer, pulling only styles that match their aesthetic, body shape, and price point (and also happen to be in stock).
 In other words, the platform offers real-time personalization.
-It also developed a new technology, called Design the Line, that uses its data science to predict how well a style will perform with clients based on an image of that outfit.
+It also developed a new technology called Design the Line, which uses its data science to predict how well a style will perform with clients, based on an image of that outfit.
 Stitch Fix is using this data to decide what new looks to design—and what inventory to bring on from partner brands.
 It’s also sharing these insights with brands to help them make smarter decisions about what inventory to order.

 8. The Fascination